vasekp/genetic/README.md

 dependent functions.
 See **gen::NSGAPopulation::precompute** for an example scenario of this.

-Several function support parallelization via OpenMP tags, and this is on by default.
+Several function support parallelization via [OpenMP][omp] tags, and this is on by default.
 Each of such functions accepts a **bool** argument to turn off OpenMP if not desirable.
 This will be the case
 - when called from a single worker thread,
 - when the sample is too small.
 Note that for samples less than about 100 elements, the automatic heuristics